NHL Betting Guide – Odds, Picks & Tips

 - Vegas Golden Knights +120

 A totals bet revolves around the total combined goals that will be scored in the game.
-Oddsmakers set the bar with an estimate, and bettors then get to choose if they think the total goals will be over or under that mark when all is said and done.
-The odds will start in the range of -110 on both sides and then potentially move based on how the action gets in.
+Oddsmakers set the bar with an estimate, and bettors choose if they think the total goals will be over or under that mark.
+The odds will start in the range of -110 on both sides and then potentially move based on the betting action.
 For totals, a majority of NHL games will be set at 5.5.
+For example:

 - Over 5.5 (-110)